Gag order, diversity discussed at Astroworld court hearing

 “But this is a case of public import for all the reasons that are obvious,” Coon said.

 Most of Wednesday’s court hearing was spent discussing how the cases would proceed, the creation of a leadership structure that would speak on behalf of attorneys for each side, how disputes over evidence or other matters would be handled.
 Hawkins said she planned to have monthly hearings.
-She requested that by the next hearing, lawyers give her a breakdown of the various lawsuits by four categories: deaths, bodily injuries, brain injuries and post traumatic stress disorder.
+She requested that by the next hearing, lawyers give her a breakdown of the various lawsuits by four categories: deaths, bodily injuries, brain injuries and post-traumatic stress disorder.

 Coon said it could be years before any trials or settlements in the case take place.